Featured image courtesy of Outer Banks Frozen Yogurt Facebook Page

 The Outer Banks Enters the Age of the Food Truck

-It looks as though the Outer Banks has entered the Age of the Food Truck, following suit with many regions small and large.
+It looks as though the Outer Banks has entered the Age of the Food Truck, following suit with many regions both small and large.

 That doesn’t mean there’s a food truck ready to serve surprising gourmet food on every corner…or any corner for that matter.
 With one exception, which we’ll get to later in the story.
 For the most part, the food trucks make their appearances at large event venues and for catering.